Covering Complete Geometric Graphs by Monotone Paths: Introduction

 \section{Introduction}

 A set of points in the plane is said to be (i)~in \emph{general position} if no $3$ points are collinear; and (ii)~in \emph{convex position} if every point in the set is an extreme point of the convex hull.
 Given $n$ points in general position in the plane, the graph obtained by connecting certain point-pairs by straight-line segments is called a \emph{geometric graph} $G$.
-If no two segments (edges) of $G$ cross each other, then $G$ is said to be \emph{noncrossing} or a \emph{plane graph}.
+If no two segments (edges) of $G$ cross each other, then $G$ is said to be \emph{crossing-free} or a \emph{plane graph}.

-In $2005$, Araujo, Dumitrescu, Hurtado, Noy, and Urrutia~\cite{ADH+05} asked the following question: Can the edge set of every complete geometric graph on $n$ vertices be partitioned into a small number of noncrossing matchings?
+In $2005$, Araujo, Dumitrescu, Hurtado, Noy, and Urrutia~\cite{ADH+05} asked the following question: Can the edge set of every complete geometric graph on $n$ vertices be partitioned into a small number of crossing-free matchings?
 In particular, they asked:

-\begin{problem} Does there exist a constant $c>0$ such that every complete geometric graph on $n$ vertices can be partitioned into at most $cn$ plane matchings? \end{problem}
+\begin{problem} Does there exist a constant $c>0$ such that every complete geometric graph on $n$ vertices can be partitioned into at most $c n$ plane matchings? \end{problem}

-It is easy to verify that when $n$ is even (resp., odd), every complete geometric graph of $n$ vertices in convex position can be decomposed into $n-1$ (resp., $n$) perfect plane matchings.
+It is easy to verify that when $n$ is even (respectively odd), every complete geometric graph of $n$ vertices in convex position can be decomposed into $n-1$ (respectively $n$) perfect plane matchings.
 On the other hand, the best known upper bound for point sets in general position is only $O(n^{3/2})$~\cite{ADH+05}, which seems to be far off.

-In this paper we study a variant of the above question, namely the problem of covering complete geometric graphs by monotone paths, a special type of plane paths.
-A~path (or matching) is called \emph{monotone} if there is a straight line $\ell$ such that no line orthogonal to $\ell$ intersects it in more than one point.
-How many paths does one need in this case?
-Note that every path naturally decomposes into two matchings.

-Monotone paths are ubiquitous and have been studied extensively over the years, particularly in the field of optimization~\cite{DRT13}.
-On the other hand, noncrossing paths and matchings have been an attraction for geometers~\cite{KPT97,KPTV98,KLN91}.
-Moreover, every monotone path is noncrossing.